 The advantages of this fresh introduction to the world of house plants is that it's currently in vogue, blending perfectly well both within a contemporary and traditional setting.
 The ZZ Plant is stylish, attractive and easy to take care of, with an easy and straight forward propagation method.
 It can take a reasonable amount of neglect without adverse effects and appears impervious to the majority of pests which can afflict other plants.
 What's not to love about it?

-The disadvantages are that you will currently only be able to find one cultivar, which is the all green variety, it can also be difficult to find and consequently may attract a high premium by way of its selling price.
+The disadvantages are that you will currently only be able to find one cultivar, which is the all green variety.
+Sometimes going by the name Eternity Plant it can also be difficult to find and consequently may attract a high premium by way of its selling price.
 In addition it has an annoying tenancy to not do anything.
 At all.
 It doesn't grow, it doesn't die.
 It just sits there.
 For some people this wont matter in the slightest, but a lot of keen gardeners and indoor plant owners like feedback from their plants.
 When things are right they grow and flourish, when conditions aren't so good the plant lets you know about it through its sickly appearance and in that respect the ZZ plant can be a difficult and frustrating enigma.

 The ZZ plant will accommodate a broad spectrum of light conditions, however it doesn't like harsh direct sunlight found in South facing windows.
 Early morning, or late afternoon sun is acceptable, therefore try to aim for a North, East or West facing window.
 Deep shade must also be avoided if you want it to grow.